Kelsey Stevenson

 Kelsey Stevenson (born 29 May 1990) is a Canadian tennis player.

 Stevenson has a career high ATP singles ranking of 654 achieved on 30 November 2020.
-He also has a career high doubles ranking of 255 achieved on 02 January 2023 and is currently the second highest ranked doubles player in Canada.
+He also has a career high doubles ranking of 196 achieved on 20 May 2024.
+Stevenson spent a lot of 2024 as the number one professional doubles player in Canada.

 Stevenson has won 1 ATP Challenger doubles title at the 2022 Winnipeg National Bank Challenger with Billy Harris.
+He has also won 1 ITF Futures singles title as well as 7 ITF Futures events in doubles.

-Stevenson has also won 1 ITF Futures singles title as well as 7 ITF Futures events in doubles.
+Stevenson made his ATP tour main draw debut at the 2023 National Bank Open, where he was granted a wildcard entry into the men's doubles draw alongside fellow Canadian Benjamin Sigouin.
+The pair lost in the first round to former No. 1 Nicolas Mahut and Canadian Vasek Pospisil 5–7, 4–6.
+Stevenson was named to the Canada Davis Cup team for the first time in his career during the group stage in September 2023.